Parrottrek Journal 2007

 Allison and spend a little time with the kids before the rest of the guests arrived.

-Tony just recently received a guitar for his birthday so he and Frank spent a
+Tony recently received a guitar for his birthday, so he and Frank spent a little

 could with the songbook.
 We tried to convince the guys to go caroling later this

-evening but that was quickly vetoed, which was okay with me since in was a bit
+evening but that was quickly vetoed, which was okay with me since it was a bit

-cold outside, well at least for California which we know isn't real cold, for all you
+cold outside, well at least for California which we know isn't really cold for you

 North Easterners.
 We took a few pictures around the Christmas tree, and then